dangrossman/daterangepicker/README.md

 ```

 Additional options allow:
+* Custom callback handler called when the date range selection is made
 * Setting initial start and end dates for the calendars
 * Bounding the minimum and maximum selectable dates
 * Overriding all labels in the interface with localized text